ceph/ceph-container/README.md

 ## Demo

 * [`ceph/demo`](demo/): Demonstration cluster for testing and learning.
-This container runs all the major ceph components, bootstrapped for you to play with.  (not intended for use in building a production cluster)
+This container runs all the major ceph components installed, bootstrapped, and executed for you to play with.  (not intended for use in building a production cluster)